Convolucid/poetics/src/poems/poem1.md

 This skull is made of wax
 And every fissure is a wick
 Molded lard as thick as thieves,
-And lecithin from mashed-up brains
+And lecithin from mashed-up minds
 Tans my taxidermied hide.

 I should have used sunscreen,